w4jbm/run_as_cron/README.md

 `* * * * * /usr/bin/env > ~/.local/share/run-as-cron/cron-env`

 Once this successfully runs, you can either delete it or change it so it runs once a day.
 Running it daily will ensure the configuration information is kept fresh, although the cron environment should not change often (if ever).
-But to be on the safe side, I went back into `crontab -e` and editted the line so that it now runs at 1:15 AM each morning:
+But to be on the safe side, I went back into `crontab -e` and editted the line so that it now runs each time I reboot:

-`15 1 * * * /usr/bin/env > ~/.local/share/run-as-cron/cron-env`
+`@reboot /usr/bin/env > ~/.local/share/run-as-cron/cron-env`

 Now go to the directory where you keep your Software ocdr Programs.
 You can either download the file or, if you have git installed, create a clone: